Shania Twain: Artistry

 Twain possesses a contralto vocal range.
 In 1996, Newsweek defended her from detractors who attributed her refusal to tour at the time to her inability to replicate her studio singing live, describing it as "a warm, languid alto sweetened with a wisp of bedroom allure".
 Admitting that her singing voice is not as strong as it was prior to her Lyme disease diagnosis, she had to learn how to navigate her new voice in order to continue performing.
 Prior to her diagnosis, several physicians with whom she consulted throughout the years primarily attribute the loss of her voice to emotional stress, from which she has since recovered after experimenting with various relaxation techniques and devoting a lot of time to vocal warmups.
+She finally received an accurate diagnosis when she saw Dr. Robert Sataloff in Philadelphia who identified that the nerves of her vocal cords were damaged and suggested surgery.
 In 2018 she underwent laryngoplasty to have Gore-Tex stabilizers implanted in her throat to reduce the workload on her vocal muscles.

 She did little writing on her self-titled debut album, but Lange noticed Twain "had a distinctive voice as a songwriter" he felt had been overlooked by other collaborators.
 Describing Twain and Lange as a "versatile" songwriting duo, Bob Paxman of Sounds Like Nashville observed that their songs explore several themes such as feminism and romantic longing, while Maclean's journalist Brian D. Johnson said her songs "range from domestic-bliss ballads to sassy rockers that taunt and tease."
 Alanna Nash of AARP observed that Twain crafted The Woman in Me around "hooky melodies and clever wordplay" from her point of view.
 During the 1990s record executives feared her lyrics were too "male-threatening"; both The Woman in Me and Come On Over contain feminist and anti-infidelity themes.
 Although she has become synonymous with singing songs about female empowerment that are "full of attitude", her catalogue also consists of love songs.
 She believes female singers are often misunderstood for expressing "feminist views" or standing up for themselves, about which she often sings, explaining, "that doesn't mean that we don't love the men in our lives, and that we don't need the men in our lives."
 She tends to isolate herself when writing songs to avoid distractions, believing she is most productive in this manner.
 She claims to adapt melancholy experiences into happy songs.
 Now was the first album she wrote without Lange's involvement, identifying the procedure as a very important songwriting experience because "I needed to do it alone, to start ideas and finish them without relying on anybody else's opinion and direction."
 Drawing from raw feelings of pain, she also used the album to process the demise of their relationship.